Nobody likes paying a dime extra in taxes. But when it comes to property taxes, you could pay too much if you don’t know you qualify for an exemption.

 - Were honorably discharged

-Some states offer property tax exemptions to all veterans.
+Some states offer property tax exemptions to all veterans, even those who served during peacetime.
 Others, like Pennsylvania, target disabled vets.

-To qualify, you may need to meet other requirements like length of residency or income restrictions.
-Parents and widows of disabled service members may also qualify for property tax exemptions.
+You may need to meet other requirements, like the length of residency or income restrictions.
+Parents and widows of disabled service members may also get property tax exemptions.

-If you like to renovate, check for a property tax break like these:
+If you make home improvements, check for property tax breaks like these:

 - In Pierce County, Wash., you can get a three-year exemption for home improvements up to a certain percentage of your assessed value.